June Blum: Art

 June Blum's early work focused on black-and-white abstractions, especially between 1963 and 1968, although she painted both figuratively and abstractly throughout her career.
 She was inspired by Theodoros Stamos and Ad Reinhardt, but their forms were "not enough" because she "needed more visual involvement," according to the artist.
 Blum's "black and whites," as she called them, have distinctive organic forms that arc, loop, and curve against a dark background.

 Derived from her abstractions and the influence of Happenings, Blum sporadically created "time–light–space environment events" between 1968 and 1982.
 The first was The Female President (1968–69), in which she posited a female commander-in-chief of the United States, conveyed abstractly through changing light effects on dancers and actors, accompanied by sounds and electronic music.
 Other such events were Medusa (1970) and American Queen (1972), both of which concerned feminist themes that coincided with Blum's emerging activism.
 Blum also created "conceptual documentations," likewise feminist, which included The Female Connection (1978).

 In the 1970s, Blum began to paint portraits of women in feminist circles, including Alice Neel (c.
 1972–73), Patricia Mainardi (1974), Cindy Nemser (1975), Sylvia Sleigh (1975), and Betty Friedan.
 For The Sister Chapel, which premiered at PS1 in 1978, she created a nine-foot portrait of Betty Friedan as the Prophet (1976), a towering figure who has just descended from a distant mountain like a biblical prophet with The Feminine Mystique tucked under her arm.
 Friedan was Blum's main inspiration for becoming a feminist and she continued to inspire the artist's work, most notably in a series of portraits and a group of "conceptual documentations," created between 1976 and 1978.

 Recognition

-June Blum was awarded the Medal of Honor in 2003 for her role in advancing the study of women in the arts.
+Blum was awarded the Medal of Honor in 2003 for her role in advancing the study of women in the arts.
 In January 2011, Blum was the Veteran Feminists of America artist of the month.